AJMnd/School_District_Analysis/README.md

 # **Results:**

-How is the district summary affected?
-How is the school summary affected?
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-## Replacing the ninth grade math and reading scores at Thomas High School
+## Replacing the 9th grade Math and Reading scores at Thomas High School
 ### Before the replacement, the Math and reading scores by grade:
 - The percentage passing math was 93%
 - The percentage passing reading was 69%